zacharopoulou/TotalAnnotator/README.md

-# TotalAnnotator
+# BioAnnoHUb

-TotalAnnotator is a biomedical annotation tool for turning PubMed IDs or local text into reproducible annotation runs.
+BioAnnoHUb is a biomedical annotation tool for turning PubMed IDs or local text into reproducible annotation runs.

 The main workflow is: